jbehave/jbehave-osgi/README.md

     [  48] [Active     ] [Created     ] [   60] org.jbehave.osgi.jbehave-osgi-services (1.0.0.SNAPSHOT)
     [  49] [Active     ] [Created     ] [   60] org.jbehave.osgi.jbehave-osgi-karaf-commands (1.0.0.SNAPSHOT)

+4) Verify the Status:

+    karaf> jbehave:status

+You should see:

+    OSGi Embedder Service is started.

+### Running Stories

-5) To use Jbehave-OSGi you need to create a bundle fragment containing Steps and AnnotatedEmbedder classes for your own project, associating it to org.jbehave.osgi.jbehave-osgi-services (as Fragment-Host).
+To use Jbehave-OSGi you need to create a bundle fragment containing Steps and AnnotatedEmbedder classes for your own project, associating it to org.jbehave.osgi.jbehave-osgi-services (as Fragment-Host).
 We provided two projects that you could use to test, one using maven-bundle-plugin and another using tycho.

-  5.1) Build the provided sample:
+1) Build the provided sample:

     $ mvn install -Psample-bnd

-  5.2) Install the bundle fragment with Steps and AnnotatedEmbedder classes:
+2) Install the bundle fragment with Steps and AnnotatedEmbedder classes:

     karaf> osgi:install mvn:org.jbehave.osgi/jbehave-osgi-sample-fragment-trader-bnd/1.0.0-SNAPSHOT

-6) Refresh the org.jbehave.osgi.jbehave-osgi-services using its ID:
+3) Refresh the org.jbehave.osgi.jbehave-osgi-services using its ID:

     karaf> refresh 48 <-- ID that appears on ID column after the command List -->
     karaf> list -s

 should show something like this:
-    ...

     [  48] [Active     ] [Created     ] [   60] org.jbehave.osgi.jbehave-osgi-services (1.0.0.SNAPSHOT)
                                            Fragments: 50
     [  49] [Active     ] [Created     ] [   60] org.jbehave.osgi.jbehave-osgi-karaf-commands (1.0.0.SNAPSHOT)
     [  50] [Resolved   ] [            ] [   60] org.jbehave.osgi.jbehave-osgi-sample-fragment-trader-bnd (1.0.0.SNAPSHOT)
                                            Hosts: 48

-6) Verify the Status:

-    karaf> jbehave:status

-You should see:

-    OSGi Embedder Service is started.

-7) Run the stories via Annotadded Embedder:
+4) Run the stories via Annotadded Embedder:

     karaf> jbehave:run-stories-with-annotated-embedder org.jbehave.examples.trader.annotations.TraderAnnotatedEmbedder

-* It is possible to setup the AnnotatedEmbedder classes to be run creating a properties file named org.jbehave.osgi.cfg that should be located on {$karaf}/etc directory.
+It is possible to setup the AnnotatedEmbedder classes to be run creating a properties file named org.jbehave.osgi.cfg that should be located on {$karaf}/etc directory.
 The configuration file should contain this properties:

     includes=org.jbehave.examples.trader.annotations.TraderAnnotatedEmbedder

 This way you could call the story runner without parameters: